ferrucc-io/ferruccio/content/posts/eyes.md

 ![](/eyes/world-dog-eyes.webp)

 The poor things have such a cold experience of the world.
-Our eyes are also a limited mechanical tool.
+Our eyes while giving us a richer experience of the world are also a limited mechanical tool.

 The world doesn't care though.
 It stays the same regardless of the tools we use to perceive it - whether it's the eyes of a dog or my presbyc ones.